lynn9388/lynn9388.github.io/_posts/2019-05-13-access-google.md

 ### Deploy Shadowsocks Server

 1. Create a free Heroku account [here](https://signup.heroku.com/) if you don't have one.
-1. Deploy server [here](https://heroku.com/deploy?template=https://github.com/onplus/shadowsocks-heroku/tree/re), an example is set as below
+1. Deploy server [here](https://heroku.com/deploy?template=https://github.com/onplus/shadowsocks-heroku/tree/re), an example is set as below:

     - App name: `lynn-example`
         - any valid name is ok
     - Choose a region: `United States`